-Among the refugee claimants who crossed the Canadian border irregularly and who had their case finalized by the Immigration and Refugee Board between Feb.
-2017-Dec.
-2018, more than half of them were recognized as refugees.
+More than half of the refugee claimants who crossed the Canadian border irregularly and had their case finalized by the Immigration and Refugee Board between Feb.
+2017 - Mar.
+2019, were recognized as refugees.

 Those coming from countries at war or with serious human rights issues have a higher acceptance rate.